-- Bleeding disorder such as from ingesting rat poison or an inherited blood clotting disorder (causing blood to seep into the abdomen)
+- Bleeding disorders, such as from ingesting rat poison or an inherited blood clotting disorder (causing blood to seep into the abdomen).

-- Trauma (caused by the rupture of the spleen, bladder or gallbladder and its contents to leak out)
+- Trauma (caused by the rupture of the spleen, bladder or gallbladder, leading its contents to leak out).

 Symptoms of Ascites